We Analyzed the Future Direction of Co-Diagnostics Inc. (CODX), Here is What We Found

 H.C.
 Wainwright gave a rating of “Buy” to CODX, setting the target price at $35 in the report published on May 18th of the previous year.

-During the last 5 trading sessions, CODX fell by -4.62%, which changed the moving average for the period of 200-days by -24.66% in comparison to the 20-day moving average, which settled at $9.24.
-In addition, Co-Diagnostics Inc. saw 2.15% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CODX rose by +7.07%, which changed the moving average for the period of 200-days by -25.51% in comparison to the 20-day moving average, which settled at $9.67.
+In addition, Co-Diagnostics Inc. saw 13.98% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading